Top 100 Best Places to Live: Methodology & Ranking Criteria

 We pull in data from the best public and private data sources available.

-Our trusted sources include public-sector providers such as U.S. Census Bureau, U.S. Department of Housing and Urban Affairs, the Environmental Protection Agency, the Centers for Medicare and Medicaid Services, the U.S. Department of Agriculture, the Federal Aviation Administration, the United States Golf Association, the Federal Communications Commission, the National Oceanic and Atmospheric Administration, and the U.S. Department of Education.
-We also source data from leading private-sector sources including Esri, Emsi, Great Schools and ATTOM.
+Our trusted sources include public-sector providers such as the U.S. Census Bureau, U.S. Department of Housing and Urban Affairs, the Environmental Protection Agency, the Centers for Medicare and Medicaid Services, the U.S. Department of Agriculture, the Federal Aviation Administration, the United States Golf Association, the Federal Communications Commission, the National Oceanic and Atmospheric Administration, and the U.S. Department of Education.
+In addition, we also source data from leading private-sector sources, including Esri, Lightcast, Great Schools and ATTOM.

 We also find great data created by nonprofits such as the Institute of Museum and Library Services and the County Health Rankings and Roadmaps produced by the Robert Wood Johnson Foundation.

 This is our ninth year of the annual Top 100 Best Places to Live ranking, and we’ve seen firsthand how the definition of livability has evolved.